Warning: This work has been rated 18+ for language, violence, and mature content.

 "Come to the roof of the Mitchon," the cloaked figure’s voice was altered.
 "Or he dies."

-The cloaked figure drew a dagger out and threw it.
-Ren cried in pain off-screen.
+The cloaked figure drew a dagger and threw it.
+The camera had already panned away from Ren, but his cry of pain was heard off-screen.

-As soon as the Mitchon was in sight, she jumped up and bounced back and forth between the walls of a nearby alleyway and onto the roof of the building.
-She continued to run and leap roof to roof.
-The crucified Ren and the cloaked figure was within her view and she made one last jump forward.
-This jump however, she propelled herself directly at the cloaked figure so she can land her strongest punch on whoever this person was.
+As soon as the Mitchon was in sight, she jumped up and bounced back and forth between buildings walls of a nearby alleyway and onto a roof.
+She continued to run and leap rooftop to rooftop.
+She could see them.
+A crucified Ren and cloaked figure on the roof of the Mitchon two buildings away.
+This jump, however, she propelled herself directly at the cloaked figure so she can land her strongest punch on whoever this person was.

-Accelerating, accelerating, she just kept soaring through the sky faster and faster, finally she threw her punch forward.
+Accelerating, she just kept soaring through the sky towards the cloaked figure.
 The sound of her punch making contact echoed in the sky as if a nuke just detonated.
 Her face slowly changed as she fell back to the ground from a terrifying fury into an unthinkable baffle.

 The cloaked figure blocked her punch.
-No...she grabbed it.
+No...it grabbed it.

-The height of this mysterious fighter told Cecilia that this person had to be an adult.
+The height of this mysterious fighter also told Cecilia that this person had to be an adult.
 The size difference between them was definitely in favor of Cecilia.
-In terms of strength, she'd have to estimate that this person was slightly, no, much stronger than her.
-This person took her punch head-on, and it took a bit of effort to force her legs to split apart.
-Which meant that Cecilia will need to rely on skill and speed to win this fight.
+In terms of strength, she'd have to estimate that this person was slight, no, much stronger than her.
+This person took her punch head-on, and footing was incredibly firm.
+Which meant that Cecilia needed to rely on skill and speed to win this fight.

-Cecilia unraveled her leg around the other fighters' leg and dropped her heel on top of the fighters' knee.
-The fighter willingly spread her legs apart doing the split, making Cecilia's heel drop a wasted movement and left her out of position.
-The fighter grabbed Cecilia's foot and pushed her away.
-She then shot back up to standing.
-With minimal effort, the fighter hopped and flipped once in the air and dropped a heel kick on top of Cecilia's head.
+Cecilia unwinded her leg around the other fighters' leg and dropped her heel on top of the fighters' knee.
+She had to keep her advantage up, if she broke the knee, then her speed advantage would be secured.
+The fighter willingly spread her legs apart though doing the split.
+This made Cecilia's heel drop a wasted movement and left her out of position.
+The fighter pushed Cecilia away then shot back up to standing with the space she created.
+With minimal effort, the fighter hopped and flipped once in the air, and dropped her heel on of Cecilia's head.

 Cecilia fell flat onto the ground.
-Her head was in excruciating pain.
+She had a splitting headache, both physically and mentally.
 There was a fine line where all of the pain came from.
 Most likely from the stiletto.
 But the biggest issue at hand is that Cecilia failed to see this fighter recover from the split and received a hit on the head.
 It was almost instant, she may have lost balanced for a little bit but her eyes were focused on the other person.

 Yet for some reason, Cecilia could not hide her deranged, blissful smile.